vopani/jaxton/README.md

 The [JAX](https://github.com/google/jax) package in Python is a library for high performance and efficient machine learning research.

-It is commonly used in various deep learning models and runs seamlessly on CPUs, GPUs as well as TPUs.
+It is commonly used for various deep learning tasks and runs seamlessly on CPUs, GPUs as well as TPUs.

 ## Exercises 📖
 There are a total of 100 JAX exercises divided into 10 sets of Jupyter Notebooks with 10 exercises each.
 It is recommended to go through the exercises in order but you may start with any set depending on your expertise.